AndreasChristensen89/janken-bossu/README.md

     * H2: #6f9fc3

 ### Choice of text
 I found Lato to work quite well with all text.
-I think it complements the cartoony style a lot.
+I think it complements the cartoony style.

 ### Pictures/characters:
 Bright and colorful colors are chosen to give a positive feeling.
 It's meant for the user to think of it as light-hearted.
 The background was designed to be spacy, simple, and with only a few major variations of colors.
 The characters were drawn as simple and with a hint of humour - they're meant to be stereotypical Japanese office workers as depicted in manga/movies.

-The background is set to repeat in order to allow for stretching of the image.
+The background is designed and set to repeat in order to allow for stretching of the image.

 ### Languages used
 * HTML